-As someone familiar with the research on hyponatremia, I believe that, overall, Clark did a great job in covering the issue from an unbiased perspective, and did her best to present both sides of the debate, but there are several additional points worth raising to provide additional perspective:
+As someone familiar with the research on hyponatremia, I believe that, overall, Clark did a great job in covering the issue, but there are several additional points worth raising to provide additional perspective:

-- It is important to note that the majority of the cases that Noakes studies or to which he refers involve non-symptomatic hyponatremia.
-Just as an athlete can be mildly dehydrated (body fluid loss of 1 to 2%) and have no major symptoms or issues, the same is true with respect to low sodium: an athlete can have mild levels of hyponatremia and not show symptoms.
+- Just as an athlete can be mildly dehydrated (body fluid loss of 1 to 2%) and have no major symptoms or issues, the same is true with respect to low sodium: an athlete can have mild levels of hyponatremia and not show symptoms.
 The key is always to avoid the extremes of dehydration (under-hydration) and hyponatremia (over-hydration);

 - Clark's comment that an athlete's body can deal with transient dehydration lasting from 4 to 8 is true, but it is important to point out that moderate to severe dehydration (4-10% body fluid loss) is not good for the adult body, let alone the youth and adolescent body, during a transient time frame.
 Moderate to severe dehydration is of particular concern for high school male athletes in football or soccer who sweat at a high rate; they should be encouraged to replace their fluid losses prior to returning to practice;